malcolmcase97/JWKS-server/README.md

   - Express: for building the web server
   - node-forge: for handling RSA key generation and PEM formatting
   - Jest: for testing
+  - ESLint: for linting (not including in repo)

 ## Setup
 1. Clone the repository: